prebid/prebid.github.io/dev-docs/modules/contxtfulRtdProvider.md

 ## Overview

-The Contxtful RTD module offers a unique feature—Receptivity.
-Receptivity is an efficiency metric, enabling the qualification of any instant in a session in real time based on attention.
-The core idea is straightforward: the likelihood of an ad’s success increases when it grabs attention and is presented in the right context at the right time.
+The Contxtful RTD module enhances ad units by adding a Receptivity score to the meta-data.
+This score quantifies user attention in real time and can be used to guide bidding decisions.

+{% include dev-docs/loads-external-javascript.md %}

 ## Integration